ZeroDark1991/vue-update/README.md

 in foo.vue:

-Here the update hook function will invoke if the update queue contains this route
+Write the code you want to excute if the update queue contains this route.

 ```js
 	export default {